Which Great Wolf Lodge Is the Best? All Locations Ranked for 2026

 Best for: East Coast families willing to pay flagship pricing for the newest, biggest version of the brand.

-Tier 2: Reliably Strong Great Wolf Lodges
+Tier 2: reliably strong Great Wolf Lodges

 4. Great Wolf Lodge Wisconsin Dells, Wisconsin

-Located in the Wisconsin Dells waterpark capital region, this Great Wolf competes with Kalahari, Wilderness Resort, and a half-dozen other indoor water park resorts.
 The water park is solid but not the largest in the area.
 Where this location wins is the broader Dells environment — there's more to do outside the resort than at any other Great Wolf location.

 Best for: Families building a multi-park Wisconsin Dells trip.